jessefalzone/jesse.cafe/content/blog/packard-bell-navigator/index.md

 Wrong!

 But I can see why it thought that.
-What I was actually looking for was Packard Bell Navigator 3.9, an alternative user interface for Windows meant to help a new user learn how to operate a GUI and launch programs.
-Apparently it was more intuitive to think of the operating system as a house.
+What I was actually looking for was Packard Bell Navigator 3.9, an alternative Windows user interface from 1993 that was meant to help a novice learn how to operate the GUI and launch programs.
+The thought was that it would be more intuitive to think of the operating system as a house.
 Want to send a fax?
 Then go into the virtual office and click the fax machine.
 Are you a kid?
 Go into the kid's room to look for a game to play.
+Hungry?
 I don't recall there being a kitchen.

 {{ post_figure(
   path="navigator.png",